-- By car from Athens to Porto Heli (2.30 hours) and then:
+- By car to Kosta and then

-By boat, 15-minute trip (cost €2 per person).
+By ferry boat, a 15-minute trip.
 This is what we chose!

-By water taxi, 5-minute trip (cost €20 per route, up to 8 persons per route)
+By water taxi, 5-minute trip (cost ~€30 per route, up to 8 persons per route)

 *Since private vehicles are not allowed on the island, cars may be safely parked at specific parking areas at Costa.

-3. By car from Athens to Ermioni (2.30 hours) and then by boat (20′).
+3. By car from Athens to Ermioni (2.30 hours) and then by ferry (20′).

-When to visit Spetses?
+When should you visit Spetses?

-Note that except July and August that gets very busy as every Greek Island, also the weekends can be quite crowded during summertime as many Greeks have houses there and they visit this beautiful island quite often.
+Note that except for July and August, that gets very busy as every Greek Island, also the weekends can be pretty crowded during summertime as many Greeks have houses there and they visit this beautiful island quite often.

 What to do

-#Strolling around Dapia and old Harbour
+#Strolling around Dapia and old harbour

 Historically it was the old cannon of the island, with the many cannons you will see around to witness it.
-Here, in fact, was the gathering place of captains and lords, during the Greek Revolution of 1821.
+Here, in fact, was the gathering place of captains and lords during the Greek Revolution of 1821.

-Dapia is also ideal to start your walk on the picturesque streets to the interior of the island and to the southern beaches.
-In other words, from here you will start your days and walks!
+Dapia is also ideal to start your walk on the picturesque streets to the island’s interior and the southern beaches.
+In other words, from here, you will start your days and walks!

 In the old harbour, you will find plenty of bars and restaurants as the nightlife in Spetses can be quite interesting!

-#Rent a Bike/scooter and move Around the Island
+#Rent a Bike/scooter and move around the Island

 #get to a “horse-carriage” car

-#Visit the Bouboulina’s Museum
+#Visit the Bouboulina Museum

 The museum is located in the centre of the town in a 300-year-old mansion that once belonged to Bouboulina, one of Greece’s naval heroines (find the exact location here!).

 It is well known that she donated her fortune to arm ships and took on Spetses’ men to fight the Turkish fleet.
 It is not a coincidence that Spetses was the first island to deploy the flag of the revolution in April 1821!

-Also, at the harbour, you will find a statue of Bouboulina and generally, you will identify her name in different places around the island.
+Also, at the harbour, you will find a statue of Bouboulina, and generally, you will identify her name in different places around the island.